Russia, U.S. move to resume talks on air-to-air conduct over Syria

 Pentagon spokesman Peter Cook said the United States awaited a formal response from Russia on the U.S. proposals.

-"We stand ready to meet again to continue our earlier discussion as soon as possible," Cook told reporters traveling with U.S. Defense Secretary Ash Carter in Italy, declining to offer further details.
+"We stand ready to meet again to continue our earlier discussion as soon as possible," Cook told reporters travelling with U.S. Defense Secretary Ash Carter in Italy, declining to offer further details.

-Carter expressed frustration that Russia, after calling for talks with the United States, had let so much time elapse before getting back in touch on the U.S. proposals for air conduct.

-"That may be a further sign of their strategic confusion, I don't know," he said, speaking to reporters earlier in Spain.

 (Additional reporting by Andrew Osborn and Maria Kiselyova and in Moscow; Editing by Alison Williams)